zac-poe/photomosaic/README.md

 ![source image](readme/source.jpg)

 ### Non-image Mosaic
-The `none` image search option will use a direct color value for each tile in the mosaic.
+The `none` image search (`-s`) option will use a direct color value for each tile in the mosaic.
 The resulting mosaic will resemble a blur effect of the source image.
 ![non-image mosaic](readme/mosaic_no_image.jpg)

 ## Test Suite